UNDP-UNBL/elsa-documentation/docs/elsa/05_editing_analysis.rst

 To view planning features, click on the ‘INPUT LAYERS’ option next to the ‘ANALYSIS RUNS’ option in the left tool tab.
 You can then toggle specific input layers to view them on UNBL.

 .. figure:: images/image012.png
-   :alt: Figure 11.
-Viewing action zones and planning features on UNBL
+   :alt: Viewing action zones and planning features on UNBL
    :align: center

-   Figure 11.
    Viewing action zones and planning features on UNBL

 By clicking on the ‘INPUT LAYERS’ tab, you can view each individual input planning feature layer included in the ELSA analysis; these inputs are specifically tailored to help identify priority areas for KMGBF implementation, as well as NBSAP/other national policy implementation, if specifically requested by your country.
 You can additionally view (optional) lock-in features (namely, existing protected areas) in your country.
 Finally, you can view the layer for each action zone that defines where it is possible for each action to take place in your country for the analysis.